AndrewLutsky/SSPT/README.md

 ```
 git clone https://github.com/AndrewLutsky/SSPT.git
 ```
 - Also, the go graphics package must be installed for the 2D visualization to work.
-Go the cloned repository's directory and run:
+Go to the cloned repository's directory and run:
 ```
 go get -u github.com/fogleman/gg
 ```